Tips for Building on a Sloping Block

 7. Ventilation and wind

 For any home, you need sufficient ventilation.
-Additionally, it’s a good idea to think about how to create natural crossflow ventilation so you do not need to rely on air conditioning as often.
+Additionally, it’s a good idea to think about how to create natural cross air-flow ventilation so you do not need to rely on air conditioning as often.
 Discuss with your builder how to get the best ventilation possible in your new home.

 8. Access for construction and lifestyle